ChrisNonyminus/CursedWM/README.md

 ## Nuget

-- X11 bindings (see cswm github repo)
+- X11 bindings (see cswm github repo; nuget package and nuget itself not needed if compiling mono build)

 ## System libraries